B-AROL-O/ARNEIS/docs/index.rst

     :align: center

-The **ARNEIS** (short for ``A`` utomated ``R`` ecognizer,  ``N`` etwork - ``E`` nabled, ``I`` tem ``S`` orter) is a Top 10 Finalist to the `OpenCV Spatial AI Contest <https://opencv.org/opencv-spatial-ai-contest/>`_ sponsored by `Intel® <https://www.intel.com/>`_ and `Microsoft Azure <https://azure.microsoft.com/>`_.
+The **ARNEIS** (short for ``A`` utomated ``R`` ecognizer,  ``N`` etwork - ``E`` nabled, ``I`` tem ``S`` orter) is the winner of the Popular Vote of the `OpenCV Spatial AI Contest <https://opencv.org/opencv-spatial-ai-contest/>`_ sponsored by `Intel® <https://www.intel.com/>`_ and `Microsoft Azure <https://azure.microsoft.com/>`_.

 **************